 Then in November 2017, I visited Iceland on a new sort of journey – with a group of networking girl friends from the UK for a very short, very busy ‘look see’ trip.
 One of the highlights was our networking supper in Reykjavik.
 Calling on my Icelandic girl friends, I arranged a wonderful venue, a great Icelandic foodie menu and an amazing guest namely Iceland’s leading female crime writer, Yrsa Sigurðardóttir.
 Among my Icelandic friends that came along was Eirný, who I hadn’t seen for some time such is the nature of her very full on and busy life.
 Enough to say that the evening ended with our decision to combine our skills and set up an al fresco cooking and eating experience in Iceland ‘before too long’.

 And now here we are in 2018.
 I’ve recently been to Iceland, had a meeting with Eirny, and plans are in place!
-She’s in Surbiton from 11-13 May 2018 to host a unique pop up supper and attend the village fete as part of the Surbiton Food Festival and in June next year we’ll be leading Iceland Al Fresco, a rustic food and cooking holiday in West Iceland. (more here).
+She made a special visit to stay with us in Surbiton during May to host a unique pop up supper and attend the village fete as part of the Surbiton Food Festival.
+This was a great success and the delicious cheese that she brought over were extremely well received.
+In June 2019 we’ll be leading Iceland Al Fresco, a rustic food and cooking holiday in West Iceland, details of this midsummer journey are here.

-By now perhaps, you’ll be wondering what to expect from a cheese and skyr pop up or a food journey with Eirný?
+What can you expect from a journey with Eirný?
 In spite of her Icelandic name, Eirný’s accent places her firmly as a lady with a Scottish influence.
 With Icelandic parents, she spent much of her life in the UK and enjoyed many of our great cheeses.
 Her workshops and our pop up covers the distinctively different history of dairy as well as that of cheese, in a land without wood to burn or bread to eat.
 There’s so much of interest to learn from her, and ‘curd nerd’ is an apt descriptor for her.
 Since Borough Market, she’s written the Icelandic section for the ‘Oxford Companion to Cheese’ published in 2016, and remains busy with interviews, television and running her successful Reykjavik Cheese School.
-Of course, for the whole package it’s imperative to experience this for yourself, but here’s a little of what you might encounter at the pop up supper.
+Of course, for the whole package it’s imperative to experience this for yourself, but here’s a little of what you might encounter during our forthcoming Al Fresco holiday.
 Be ready for tastes of cooked-curd cheeses, Ísbúi and Tindur, or Búri, a semi-soft, cratered cheese; perhaps Gráðaostur, a solid wedge of rindless blue or Stóri Dímon, a large dense circle of cheese with a pale coloured rind.
 Then there’s Ljótur, an 8-week aged cheese with a mottled rind.
 Real rarities include a sweet and tangy brie, made from the milk of the very small herd of Icelandic ‘settlement’ goats.
 As for skyr, historically a vitally important staple in the Icelandic diet and worthy of several paragraphs of its own, you’ll just have to find out more from Eirny herself!
-I’m already dreaming of the delightful concoction that she’ll serve in May…the world of Icelandic cheese and skyr really is wonderful.
-For Pop up supper booking information please contact us.